skymandr/TailWimpLite/README.md

 for all of these.

-## Why TailWimp?
+## Why _TailWimp_?
-It is a polyglottal pun.
+It's a polyglottal pun.
 Bumbarrels are best birds.

+## Why _Lite_
+Shortened from _light_ due to space restrictions.
+This refers to the fact that this is not a full tiling window manager, just a tool for moving windows about.
+If some day I can get this to work in a satisfactory manner, I may give making a more comprehensive windom management tool a go, in which case that will be called just _TailWimp_.

 ## License and disclaimer